AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 ## Activity Types {#activity-types}

-Some activity types provide us with the Program Id and Program Name, so it's easy to map that into the Campaign Id and Campaign Name on the Buyer Touchpoint.
+Some activity types provide us with the Program ID and Program Name, so it's easy to map that into the Campaign Id and Campaign Name on the Buyer Touchpoint.
 For others, there is no program association, so part of the rules definition requires you to create a [!DNL Marketo Measure] Campaign Name.
 Below are lists of each category:

 **Activity Types with Program Id**